isomerpages/moe-jingshanpri/_info-for-parents-and-students/Information for Parents/2022 Homework Policy.md

 7. Homework assignments will not be given before a festive period during term time, namely Chinese New Year, Hari Raya Puasa and Deepavali.

 8. No homework assignment will be given on Wednesdays to provide a mid-week break and free up time for greater family bonding and other dimensions of the child’s learning and growth outside school.

+**Guidelines on Spelling**

+9. The school believes that spelling instruction and activities help students become stronger readers and more proficient writers.
+The school conducts spelling as follows:

+* EL Spelling will be on Monday/Tuesdays.
+* MT Spelling will be on Thursdays.
+* If Spelling falls on a public/school holiday, it will be postponed to the next school day or another day stipulated by the subject teacher.

+**Guidelines on Daily Reading**

+10. The school seeks to foster a culture of reading and reflection and develop good reading habits in students.

+It encourages daily reading of at least 15 minutes at home in the following ways:

+* P1/P2: Reading to the child and with the child by parents, care-givers or older siblings
+* P3/P4/P5/P6: Independent reading

+**Guidelines on Homework Assignment for School Holidays and Other Special Days**

+11. During the school holidays and other special days when students are not required to report to school, homework assignments may be issued.
+The school has worked out an estimated amount of time that students would spend on homework during each period.